Welcome to DarkViking Software’s Getting Started tutorial series, designed to help you quickly start using Iron.

 Often I feel that projects overwhelm us when we look at how many hours are involved until completion.
 But just getting started is usually not that difficult.Emily Giffin

-Direct your browser to the DarkViking Software home page: www.darkviking.com
+Direct your browser to the DarkViking Software home page: darkviking.com

 How to Install Iron explains the details of installing Iron on your computer.
-The process is easy and straightforward – with a few things you need to know.
+The process is easy and straightforward.

-This tutorial follows How to Download Iron and assumes that you have a copy of Iron downloaded to your computer.
+This tutorial assumes that you have a copy of Iron downloaded to your computer.

 - Open the downloaded copy of Iron.
 The installer will start automatically.

-- The installer will install the OpenAL audio drivers that Iron requires.
-Click Ok.
+- The OpenAL installer will run.
+It installs audio drivers that are required by Iron.
+Simply click Ok.

 How to Start and Quit Iron presents several options for starting up Iron to begin editing, and exiting when you are finished.